 Bookings must be made online only via the bookings page.
 (If you are visiting the area on holiday and need assistance booking online the tourist information centres have free WIFI and can assist you in getting connected!).

-We can accomadate six trekkers at anyone time (plus accompanying children under 8, see below).
+We can accommodate seven trekkers at anyone time (plus accompanying children under 8, see below).

 Alpacas are herd animals and must trek in pairs or more, if you are trekking on your own please do feel free to book onto a session that has slots already booked out so that you can trek with a group, alpacas can not be walked individually.

-We can accommadate a whole range of group bookings, from schools, nurserys, discussion groups, church groups, residential homes, clubs and so on.
+We can accommodate a whole range of group bookings, from schools, nurserys, discussion groups, church groups, residential homes, clubs and so on.
 We can arrange various activities for your visit, additional farm tour or simply a trek.
-Please do email or telephone us to discuss your requirments and we can put a programme together for you.
+Please do email or telephone us to discuss your requirements and we can put a programme together for you.

 We begin with an introduction to alpacas, their history, nature, uses and relationship with humans and an introduction to our own alpacas where you will be paired up with your trekking partner.
 Each alpaca is different and has their own personality so we try and take this into account when matching you up!
 We will then set of on a gentle trek around part of our 317 acre farm, there will be plenty of time to talk more about alpacas along the way as well as taking in the splendid local views, local history, learn more about our livestock, the farm or anything else that you might want to know or simply enjoy some peace and quiet with your camalid friend, it is up to you!
 Obviously as this is a working farm, we will be walking amongst livestock, so if you are nervous of animals please take this into account!